norlab-ulaval/libnabo/README.md

 In this example, `M` is an [Eigen] (refering to the software, not to the math) matrix (column major, float) and `q` is an [Eigen] vector (float).
 The results `indices` and `dists2` are [Eigen] vectors of indices and squared distances refering to the columns of `M`.
 See `examples/trivial.cpp` for a compilable version of this example, and `examples/usage.cpp` for a slightly more complex example involving multi-point queries.

+Running `make doc` in your build directory will generate a browsable documentation in `doc/html`.
+The main page `doc/html/index.html` contains a detailed overview of the usage of libnabo.

 Unit testing